kyle-s-key/kyle-s-key/README.md

 # Hi there, I'm Kyle Key 👋

 I am an aspiring Cybersecurity professional specializing in **Network Security, Incident Response (DFIR), and Threat Detection**.
 I've built a secure virtual home lab and analyzed digital evidence to reconstruct cyber attacks.
+I am currently looking for an IT help desk or a SOC role, with a goal of eventually moving into GRC.
+I have a Cybersecurity BAS degree, a Philosophy BA, and CompTIA Security+, Network+, and A+ certifications.
+I am studying for the CySA+ exam in my spare time.

 ---